» Read more recent posts about seismic design categories and the latest version of ANSI MH16.1.

-Design decisions for racks to be used in facilities with a greater risk of seismic activity are based on a number of factors, including seismic design categories and site coefficients.
+Engineers make design decisions for racks used in facilities with a greater risk of seismic activity based on a number of factors.
+These include seismic design categories and site coefficients.
 Information about each is used by a qualified rack engineer will use when designing a rack to reduce the risk of its collapse—and increase the safety of persons in proximity to it—should an earthquake occur.

 Seismic design categories (SDCs) are classifications assigned to a facility based on the anticipated severity of ground motion during an earthquake in a given location.
 These categories range from A to F, with A being an area where expected ground shaking is likely to be minor, and F being a major active fault line.